-Chapter 6: A Closer Look at Machines That Learn - Questions
+Chapter 6: A Closer Look at Machines that Learn

-- 1. TRUE/FALSE The learning-from-data approach of deep neural networks has generally proved to be more successful than the "good old-fashioned AI" strategy, in which human programmers construct explicit rules for intelligent behavior.
-However, contrary to what some media have reported, the learning process of ConvNets is not very humanlike. - 2.
-Why does your professor like the previous question? - 3.
-TRUE/FALSE As we've seen, the most successful ConvNets learn via a supervised-learning procedure: they gradually change their weights as they process the examples in the training set again and again, over many epochs (that is, many passes through the training set), learning to classify each input as one of a fixed set of possible output catagories. - 4.
-List some significant differences between the way that humans learn about objects and the way that ConvNets learn about objects. - 5.
-Why is it inaccurate to say that today's successful ConvNets "learn on their own?"
+1. TRUE/FALSE - The learning-from-data approach of deep neural networks has generally proved to be more successful than the "good old-fashioned AI" strategy, in which human programmers construct explicit rules for intelligent behavior.
+However, contrary to what some media have reported, the learning process of ConvNets is not very humanlike.
+True.

+2. Why does your professor like the previous question?
+This question introduces the topic of the limitations of ConvNets.

+3. TRUE/FALSE - As we've seen, the most successful ConvNets learn via a supervised-learning procedure: they gradually change their weights as they process the examples in the training set again and again, over many epochs (that is, many passes through the training set), learning to classify each input as one of a fixed set of possible output catagories.
+True

+4. List some significant differences between the way that humans learn about objects and the way that ConvNets learn about objects.